 Late in the U.S.’s surprising 4-0 triumph over Mexico in the U.S. Cup on June 18, 1995, Claudio Reyna was replaced by one of his heroes, Tab Ramos, to a rousing ovation at RFK Stadium, including a standing one by U.S. Soccer president Alan I. Rothenberg.

 And why not?
 Reyna, considered the future of American soccer at the time, certainly earned it with a sterling performance.

-A midfielder playing a withdrawn striker role in that make, helped break open a shaky Mexican defense with his runs and superb passing. he created the first two goals with a pair of delicate touches and scored the fourth before Steve Sampson, then the interim coach, replaced him late in the match.
+A midfielder playing a withdrawn striker role in that game, Reyna helped break open a shaky Mexican defense with his runs and superb passing.
+He created the first two goals with a pair of delicate touches and scored the fourth before Steve Sampson, then the interim coach, replaced him late in the match.

 “Claudio has been the future of American soccer for too long,” forward Eric Wynalda said.
 “Now he’s kind of jumped into the responsibility of what he is, and he has shown America and the world that he is the player he is supposed to be.”

 Reyna, a Springfield, N.J. resident at the time, led the University of Virginia to three consecutive NCAA Division I men’s soccer titles, but missed out on the 1994 World Cup due to a hamstring injury.